Interviews and Articles

 Five Tips for Writing in a Fantastical World

 "Find magic in the ordinary.
 Then give it a twist!
 Magic can of course be anything you want it to be.

-with bonking – on the head with parasols, if you please), looking back it seems inevitable that,
+bonking – on the head with parasols, if you please), looking back it seems inevitable that, as a woman

 "I wanted to create something with the exuberant, madcap energy of an old-time romantic comedy,

 while at the same time exploring how two highly defended characters could learn to trust